 Each of the middlemen requires identity verification and while banks and money transmitters are tasked with keeping your money secure, laws do not compel them to keep uphold your data privacy as you may wish.
 In fact, the entire banking industry uses their customer’s data in a similar way to how Facebook uses our feeds for profit.
 They share the data of their customers with their partners and others for purposes of offering you better services.
 Customer data legally belongs to the banks.

 ₿itcoin’s answer: While law enforcement agencies can track some blockchains for payment a wallet movements, the only info available is transactional.
 So the amount of your transactions and the date are public on the blockchain explorer.
-Your identity is not.

 Takes too long